xpinux/Project-SABER/README.md

 print parse-kv(log, ";", "=")
 ```

-Parsers are **essential** for normalizing logs and making them usable in detection rules.
+Parsers are **essential** for normalizing logs and making them usable in detection rules/Threat hunting and log searching.

 ---